-I'm the breeder behind Ebnet Bernese located in California.
+I'm Alisa E., the breeder behind Ebnet Bernese located in California.
 Our breeding program is devoted to the betterment and education about the breed and purebred dog ownership.
 There has been a great deal of effort in the past one hundred years to maintain the type and health of the Bernese Mountain Dog.
 I have over 30 years of experience with these dogs.

-What makes Alisa’s program special
+What makes your program special?

 We have always believed open sharing of health data and full litter submission is vital to preserving the breed.
 We strive to be sure all health date is in Berner-gard for all to use and see.
 We also believe puppies can learn a great deal before going home.
 We focus on early learning to aid new owners in the puppyhood transition.

-Alisa has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Alisa has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 Ebnet Bernese meets or exceeds our community standards in these areas: